DavtyanDaniel/FirstPracticalTask2/readme.md

-#**Stars filtering**
+**Stars filtering**

-_The project is a task for FreeDOM Astronomy's internship program.It's aim to grow python knowledge and skills._
+_The project is a task for FreeDOM Astronomy's internship program.It's aim to test python knowledge and skills._

 _The script takes ra, dec, id, mag of a star from <span style="color: green"> .tsv </span> file and using them for creating a list of <span style="color: yellow"> N </span> the brightest stars sorted by distance from a given <span style="color: yellow"> RA, DEC </span>